 In keeping with the recent theme of oddly named Illinois judges, today's profile centers on Mazzini Slusser, yet another Ohio resident who became a prominent judicial figure in Illinois!
 Of the three judges profiled within the past few days, Mr. Slusser is arguably the most obscure, with only a few sources mentioning him at any great length.
 Born in Williams County, Ohio on October 3, 1853 (year also variously given as 1852 or 1854), Mazzini Slusser was the son of Jonas Peter and Mary Prettyman Slusser.
 It is unknown why Slusser was given the unusual first name of "Mazzini", but he was most likely named in honor of Italian activist, politician and journalist Giuseppe Mazzini (1805-1872), one of the most prominent advocates for Italian unification during the 19th century.

-Little else is could be found in relation to the rest of Slusser's life, although it is known that he died in Arkansas in January 1926 at age 73, "having been in failing health for over a year".
+Little else is could be found in relation to the rest of Slusser's life, although it is known that he died in Eureka Springs, Arkansas in January 1926 at age 73, "having been in failing health for over a year".
 His remains were later returned to Illinois for burial in Downer's Grove, an exact cemetery name being unknown at this time.

 Slusser's obituary from the Illinois True Republican, January 30, 1926.